hemanand24/NGO-Donation-Tracker/README.md

 ## 🚀 Features

 - Submit donations (name + amount)
-- View total donations and donation history.
+- View total donations and donation history
 - Fully containerized
 - Automated CI/CD pipeline for creation of containers using Argo CD
 - Deployed using Render and Vercel